-Kick-Up with Kamamma is a non commercial venture and will be available for distribution after the launch National Women’s Day, 9th August 2017).
+Kick-Up with Kamamma is a non-commercial venture and will be available for distribution after the launch National Women’s Day, 9th August 2017.
 Our goal is to make Kick-Up with Kamamma available free of charge to as many young girls and women living in socio-economic hardship as possible.
 We therefore invite schools, clinics and Non-Profit organisations working with young girls or women to contact Dreamcatcher via the contact form on this website, to acquire a copy.
-To fund the distribution of free copies to the target group, Dreamcatcher accepts donations to enable distribution free of charge to as many girls and women as possible, where ever they may be.
+To fund the distribution of free copies to the target group, Dreamcatcher accepts donations to enable distribution free of charge to as many girls and women as possible, wherever they may be.
 Please click on the donation button at the top of this page.
 Donors will be acknowledged.

 With thanks and in recognition: